tonred/auction/README.md

 ## Structure

-Contract classes dependencies (as well as test classes) is displayed on this image.
+Contract classes dependencies (as well as test classes) are displayed on this image.
-Easily to extend and add new auction types
+Easy to extend and add new auction types

 ![structure.png](docs/structure.png)